Graduate Certificate in Small Animal Emergency and Critical Care

 Teaching in this course is delivered entirely online through the eLearning Education app, available on smartphones and tablets with iOS, Android or Windows systems, giving students the flexibility to study in their own time and location.

-Online, self-paced learning offers veterinary professionals the flexibility to balance work and study, with tutors available to guide and help them through every step along the way.
-Course materials have been designed to fit in with full schedules and professional commitments, and to be completed at your own pace.
+Online, self-paced learning offers veterinary professionals the flexibility to balance work and study, with academic support available.
+Course materials have been designed to fit in with full schedules and professional commitments and to be completed at your own pace.

 Study materials on the eLearning Education app are updated on a regular basis - and your access will continue after you have finished the course, so you can always review and revise what you have learned, anytime and anywhere.